gunmack/Calc-it/README.md

 # Single Expression Calculator

-This flask app was written using Python 3.12 and [Flask 3.0.3](requirements.txt).
+This flask app was built with Python 3.12 and [Flask 3.0.3](requirements.txt).

 The logic for this program uses several [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to read the user input and tokenize each part of the expression.